engineer613/file2gpio/README.md

 1. Generating a file with 8 bit GPIO values and hold durations in seconds.
 2. Then a C++ application running on the [BeagleBone Black]([url](https://www.beagleboard.org/boards/beaglebone-black)) reads from the GPIO value file, writes those values to 8 GPIO pins (pins specified in a config json file).
 LEDs are connected to these GPIO pins to indicate the GPIO value on the pin at any given point of time.

+The BeagleBone Black used for development is still running Debian Stretch and therefore has the older `sysfs` GPIO interface.

 ### Assumptions and Modifications made